jzhn/springNativeBugSpringDataMongoDB/README.md

 # Show project for spring native bug - spring-data-mongodb gives cglib error for interface referenced beans

-When `org.springframework.data:spring-data-mongodb` is imported, java native projects with repository beans defined with interface types will encounter exception in runtime about unexpected CGLIB usage for the repository class.
+When `org.springframework:spring-tx` is imported, java native projects with repository beans defined with interface types will encounter exception in runtime about unexpected CGLIB usage for the repository class.